-Computing the coefficient with respect to $B_i(\omega)$ for a specific function is equivalent to integrating that function over S_i (Equation 2).
-Therefore, to make the precomputation storage-affordable, we employ SAT for BRDF pre-integration and employ visibility distance table (VDT) for visibility pre-integration.
+Computing the coefficient with respect to $B_i(\omega)$ for a specific function is equivalent to integrating that function over S_i (2).
+Therefore, to make the precomputation storage affordable, we employ SAT for BRDF preintegration and employ VDT for visibility preintegration.
 The efficient rotatability of SPCBFs allows us to precompute VDT in the local frame at each vertex and a global BRDF SAT, which leads to more compact storage.

 Rather than directly store the coefficients, SAT and VDT employ lookups to compute them.
-To fast evaluate the coefficients by simple lookups (Equation 1), we parameterize S_i and fit the preimage of S_i in the parameter domain, C_i , with an axis-aligned rectangle R_i (Figure 3).
-Let $f_x: \omega \to p$ be a mapping from the hemisphere determined by the local frame at a given object vertex x to the 2D parameter plane (Figure 3), where ω is a 3D direction in the global frame and p is a 2D point in the parameter domain.
-Since the partition allows rotations of any angle, to reduce the fitting error between R_i and $C_i = f_x(S_i)$, intuitively, we prefer S_i and R_i of aspect ratio equal to 1.
+To fast evaluate the coefficients by simple lookups (1), we parameterize S_i and fit the preimage of S_i in the parameter domain, C_i , with an axis-aligned rectangle R_i (Fig. 3).
+Let $f_x: \omega \to p$ be a mapping from the hemisphere determined by the local frame at a given object vertex x to the 2D parameter plane (Fig. 3), where ω is a 3D direction in the global frame, and p is a 2D point in the parameter domain.
+Since the partition allows rotations of any angle to reduce the fitting error between R_i and $C_i = f_x(S_i)$, intuitively, we prefer S_i and R_i of aspect ratio equal to 1.
 Therefore, we use an axis-aligned square R_i to compute the coefficients corresponding to S_i .
 Let c_i be the centroid of S_i .
 For a given object vertex x, R_i is then identified as an axis-aligned square $R_x(c_i, r_i)$, whose respective center and size are $f_x(c_i)$ and $\sqrt{2}r_i$.
 Note that we use a unique pair of parameters $\langle c_i, r_i \rangle$ to represent each subregion S_i .

-In summary, the tasks done in the precomputation stage are as follows:
+In summary, the tasks done in the precomputation stage are listed as follows:

-- 1) Given an environment map, we simultaneously compute the partition of the illumination sphere and the parameters $\langle c_i, r_i \rangle$ for each subregion S_i through a bottom-up optimization algorithm to make two sources of errors tractable (Section V-A).
-The light coefficients l_i are also computed using Equation 2 during the optimization. - We precompute VDT for visibility (Section V-C) in the local frame at each vertex and a global SAT for BRDF (Section V-B).
+- Given an environment map, we simultaneously compute the partition of the illumination sphere and the parameters (c_i, r_i) for each subregion S_i through a bottom-up optimization algorithm to make two sources of errors tractable (Section 5.1).
+The light coefficients l_i are also computed using (2) during the optimization. - 2.
+We precompute VDT for visibility (Section 5.3) in the local frame at each vertex and a global SAT for BRDF (Section 5.2).